jcolago/redux-feedback-loop/To-Do.md

                 -[x] Should reset all data
                 -[x] Go back to first step
         -[x] *STRETCH* Edit button to allow user to go back and edit value.
-Still need to Validate new entry -[] *STRETCH* Admin page "/admin"
+Still need to Validate new entry -[x] *STRETCH* Admin page "/admin"
-            -[] Most recent added feedback should be at top of list -[] Allow user to delete feedback on click of button -[] Prompt to confirm deletion before actually deleting info -[] Should delete from database
+            -[x] Most recent added feedback should be at top of list -[x] Allow user to delete feedback on click of button -[] Prompt to confirm deletion before actually deleting info -[x] Should delete from database
 -------STYLING-------
     -[x] *STRETCH* Use Material-UI
         -[x] Can include cards, snackbars, buttons, nav bar, icons, theme